FernandoViudez/algo-nft-booth/README.md

 If the user does _not_ already have a funded mobile wallet account, we create one and seed it and transfer the ASA then present a QR code to allow them to import the account it was sent to directly to their wallet.

 ## TODO

-"Already have account" scanner fixes or have them init a wc session to app Directions to rekey account if we create for them Email or share to user
+"Already have account" scanner fix

+Directions to rekey account if we create for them

+Email or share to user